Guaranteed to increase Facebook engagement immediately if used with love and passion.🙂

 Just mention the prize when you announce the game and your group members will be enticed to participate!

-During my conversation with some community admins, I came across a few unique and amazing contest ideas that they curated.
-And, these captivated their group members like anything!
+During my conversation with some community admins, I came across a few unique and amazing contest ideas that they curated which captivated their group members like anything!

 I believe contests are one of the best ways to create excitement in an already engaged community.
 Hence, I’ve shared a few ideas with you below. 🙂